-WHEREFORE, Plaintiffs, Peter F. Neronha, in his capacity as the Attorney General for the State of Rhode Island, and Dr. Nicole Alexander-Scott, in her capacity as Director of RIDOH, hereby request that Judgement be entered in favor of the Plaintiffs and that they be granted the following relief:
+WHEREFORE, Plaintiffs, Peter F. Neronha, in his capacity as the Attorney General for the State of Rhode Island, and Dr. James McDonald, in his capacity as Interim Director of RIDOH, hereby request that Judgement be entered in favor of the Plaintiffs and that they be granted the following relief:

 - a.
-That the Defendants forthwith contract with a Lead Hazard Contractor licensed by RIDOH and correct any and all outstanding lead violations, making the property compliant with the applicable lead poisoning prevention laws; - That the Defendants obtain documentation that the Lead Hazard Contractor has corrected any and all outstanding lead violations, making the property compliant with the applicable lead poisoning prevention laws; - c.
-That the Defendants forthwith ensure that any tenants at the property are provided with, or compensated for, adequate housing accommodations during any period that they are unable to remain in their homes due to the remediation of the violations outlined above; - d.
-That the Defendants forthwith ensure that any and all other housing code violations present at the property are repaired; - e.
-Should Defendants be unable or otherwise unwilling to assist in obtaining the relief requested above, that this Honorable Court immediately upon such determination appoint a receiver for the property, and specifically authorize the receiver to apply for loans, grants and other forms of funding necessary to correct lead hazards and meet lead hazard mitigation standards, and to hold the property for any period of time that the funding source may require to assure that the purposes of the funding have been met;
+That Defendants contract with a Lead Hazard Contractor licensed by RIDOH and correct any and all outstanding lead violations, making the property compliant with the applicable lead poisoning prevention laws; - b.
+That Defendants obtain documentation that the Lead Hazard Contractor has corrected any and all outstanding lead violations, making the property compliant with the applicable lead poisoning prevention laws; - c.
+That Defendants ensure that any tenants at the property are provided with, or compensated for, adequate housing accommodations during any period that they are unable to remain in their homes due to the remediation of the violations outlined above; - d.
+That Defendants ensure that any and all other housing code violations and lead hazards present at the dwelling are repaired;

-- f.
-That this Honorable Court issue a declaratory judgment pursuant to R.I.
-Gen. Laws § 9-30-1 that the Defendants have violated the Lead Poisoning Prevention Act, R.I.
+- e.
+Should Defendants be unable or otherwise unwilling to assist in obtaining the relief requested above, that this Court appoint a receiver for the property, and specifically authorize the receiver to apply for loans, grants and other forms of funding necessary to correct lead hazards and meet lead hazard mitigation standards, and to hold the property for any period of time that the funding source may require to assure that the purposes of the funding have been met; - f.
+That this Court issue a declaratory judgment pursuant to R.I.
+Gen. Laws § 9-30-1 that Defendants have violated the Lead Poisoning Prevention Act, R.I.
 Gen. Laws § 23-24.6-1 et seq. with regard to lead hazard violations that exist at the property; - g.
-That this Honorable Court assess penalties and fines as required by law; and - h.
+That this Court assess penalties and fines as required by law; and - h.
 Such other and further relief as this Court deems just and equitable in accordance with the facts of this case.